Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

-The meridional distribution of $\nut$, $\LLM$, $\LLV$ and $\LLH$ as well as a cut at low latitudes is plotted in \Figss{Rey_mer}{Rey_B}.
-For Run~A1, $\nut$ is concentrated near the equator and is strongest at deeper layers.
-The values of the ratio $\nut/\nu$ is close to Reynolds number $\Rey=35$ and are strongest near the equator. $\LLM$ is clearly non-zero and is strongest close to the surface near the equator.
-It is positive and reaches its peak value around 5--10 Mm below the surface, a bit deeper down it becomes negative and much weaker.
-In the rest of the convection zone it is oscillating around zero with a small amplitude. $\LLV$ shows strong alignment with the rotation axis, it is positive outside a cylinder with a radius of 0.85\,R and mostly negative inside.
-At the equator and near the surface $\LLV$ can become negative, $\LLH$ has a similar structure, but shows a concentration near the equator above $0.85\,R$, where $\LLH$ is three times stronger than $\LLV$.
-A similar structure, but with 3 times lower values, has been found by \cite{KMB14} and \cite{KKKBOP2015} using the same technique, but for runs that rotate slower.
+The turbulent viscosity $\nut$ has a maximum at the equator and towards the bottom of the convection zone.
+The value of $\nut/\nu$ is close to Reynolds number $\Rey=35$. $\LLM$ is non-zero only at low latitudes, being positive near the surface in the topmost 5--10 Mm, negative a bit deeper and mostly positive with a lower amplitude even deeper down. $\LLV$ shows strong alignment with the rotation axis, being positive (negative) outside (inside) a cylindrical radius of $0.85\,R$, with a negative region near the surface at the equator. $\LLH$ has a similar structure, but shows a concentration near the equator above $0.85\,R$, where $\LLH$ is three times stronger than $\LLV$.
+A similar structure, but with three times lower values, has been found by \cite{KMB14} and \cite{KKKBOP15} using the same technique, but for runs that rotate slower.